dansmith65/FileMaker-VirtualListMethods/README.md

 TODO: debate pros vs cons

+## Single variable or Multiple?

+I typically use a separate variable for each field in the VirtualList table.
+Another option is to encode all data in a single variable.

+TODO: debate pros vs cons

 ## Multiple VirtualList Fields

 I typically create multiple, generic fields in the VirtualList table like so: